keithjgrant/omnibear-site/content/help/_index.md

 ## Try another micropub client

 If you’re having trouble logging in or posting, the first thing to do is to determine whether the problem is with Omnibear or with your [micropub server](/getting-started/micropub).
 Test out a different micropub client, such as [Quill](https://quill.p3k.io/).
-If you have the same problem there, the issue is
+If you have the same problem there, the issue is most likely something with your website configuration.
+If the other client works, the problem is with Omnibear.

 ## Enable logging